- 1 Geomancy Concepts

 - "[Chosen character] can collect [colour] mana from this Territory".
 This means that a person other than a Territory's owner will be able to claim mana from it.
 You may not place a quality which names a character not present at the current event.

 Example: His Indomitable Veracitousness Glaive, the Windborn, wishes to create a Marvel Quality.
 This appears in the Shaping List for Gratification, which is one of Glaive’s Motives, so he can do so himself rather than get someone else to do so.
-He goes to the Shaping Desk, hands over the mana required (two Red mana, in this instance), and provides a suitable description - in this instance, “A garden filled with beautiful golden fowl”.
-The Quality card is printed with this description and handed back to him.
-He can now use it himself, or trade it with another.
+He goes to the Shaping Desk, hands over the mana required (two Red mana, in this instance).
+He receives the card and decides on a description - in this instance, “A garden filled with beautiful golden fowl”.
+He writes this on the blank space of the card.

 Each Territory can only hold one Quality of each type.
 If a new Quality of the same type is placed on the Territory, the old Quality is removed.